 - We undertake reviews against the learning needs identified before going overseas which may form part of a reference provided at the end.
 A letter can also be provided to use towards an application for Youth Allowance.

-The Program starts and finishes in Poland, overseen by our Country Manager in Poland.
+The Program starts in Poland, finishes in Spain, and is overseen by our Country Manager in Poland.

 The program should start in March and finish in July.
 This may change or a second group may also depart later in the year depending on the numbers signing up for the project.

 With travel weeks built into the program, you have plenty of opportunities to explore more of Europe on your own or with your placement team.
 Nearby countries such as Czech Republic, Hungary, Spain, Netherlands, Italy are at your fingertips by bus and rail!
-Your Team Leader will be on hand to help you with any travel arrangements you might want to make, or suggest a new adventure!
+Lattitude is on hand to help you with any travel arrangements you might want to make, or suggest a new adventure!
 You can really see a lot in the time provided!

 Those interested in undertaking language immersion could then undertake a month in Italy, France, Germany or Spain for an extra fee.
 More details to come!